Square Payroll vs QuickBooks Payroll: Which Is Best & Why

 Customer Support | Phone, email, and chat | Phone and chat |

-If you are looking for an alternative that is richer in HR features, check out our list of best payroll solutions.
+If you are looking for an alternative that is richer in HR features, check out our guide to the best human resource information system (HRIS).

 Want to see more options?
 Check out our guide on the best payroll services for small businesses and find a suitable one for you.